Skip to main content

 Strategy-Neutral Policy

-Investors should have access to a full range of investment strategies to meet their goals.
-The economic and investment landscape evolves continually and often rapidly.
-Investment advisers serve a wide range of clients with unique financial situations and goals.
-Fiduciary investment advisers must have the flexibility to make decisions and consider factors that they, in their expert judgment, reasonably believe advance the best interests of their clients as they strive to help their clients reach their goals.
+Investors must have access to a full range of investment strategies and products to effectively meet their diverse financial goals.
+The economic and investment landscape is dynamic, requiring flexibility and adaptability.
+Investment advisers serve clients with unique circumstances and objectives and, as fiduciaries, must retain the discretion to make decisions that they reasonably believe are in their clients’ best interests.

-For that reason, laws and regulations should not explicitly or implicitly favor one investment strategy over another or, in effect, select investments or strategies for clients.
-Such actions create a high risk of unintended and adverse consequences for investors, including making it more difficult for an adviser to invest in the most prudent investment option for a particular client or type of client, based on the adviser’s expert assessment and its client’s specific goals.
+To ensure this flexibility, laws and regulations should neither explicitly nor implicitly favor one investment strategy over another, nor should they effectively dictate specific investments or strategies for clients.
+Such actions risk unintended consequences for investors, including restricting an investment adviser’s ability to select the most appropriate investment options based on its expert judgment and a client’s specific goals.

-The IAA supports policies that are strategy neutral.
-We generally object to policies that impose limits on the investment opportunities and other tools available to fiduciary investment professionals to seek to achieve their clients’ goals.
-In particular, the IAA opposes:
+The IAA supports policies that are strategy neutral and opposes policies that limit the tools available to investment advisers.
+For instance, the IAA opposes:

-• Actions that make it more difficult and expensive for fiduciaries to vote proxies in the best interests of their clients.
+• Barriers to proxy voting: Actions that make it more difficult or expensive for fiduciaries to vote proxies in alignment with their clients’ best interests.

 You are now leaving Investment Adviser Association